Incorporate enterprise testing strategy — myths vs reality?

 What’s up?

-We’ve learned that strategy is primarily about communication and understanding the system.
-The lack of well-tuned processes and strategies leads to companies incurring millions in losses.
-Strategy is always about risk and how to deal with them proactively.
-Testing strategy should not be a siloed phase at the end; it must be woven throughout the software development life cycle (SDLC) from start to finish.
-The strategy only becomes truly valuable after you’ve run a handful of real Test Plans and learned what actually works.
+We’ve learned that strategy is primarily about clear communication and a deep understanding of the application architecture.
+The lack of well-tuned processes and a mature enterprise testing framework leads companies to incur millions in preventable losses.
+Strategy is always about risk and how to deal with it proactively.
+Automation, CI/CD, and AI are critical, but they are only effective when connected to real workflows.
+On the other hand, focusing on business is often more important than focusing on the testing routine.
+The enterprise test strategy only becomes truly valuable after you have run a handful of real Test Plans and learned what actually works.
+So, it should not be a siloed phase at the end; it must be woven throughout the software development life cycle (SDLC) from start to finish